rybodiddly/Kijiji-Reposter/README.md

 __Reposting:__

-To create a reposting schedule, beging creating an ad by clicking the 'Post' icon at the top of the home screen.
+To create a reposting schedule, begin creating an ad by clicking the 'Post' icon at the top of the home screen.
 While entering the ad details, make sure to check the repost checkbox and enter the reposting times (eg. 07:00 am, 1:30 pm).
 Currently, only 8 reposting slots have been implemented.
 But you can edit the server.py code to allow for more.

 __Force Post Ad from File:__